 Our next stop was at a wet flush on the hillside where a small meadow is occasionally used by local beekeepers.
 Thankfully there were no hives here today but there were plenty of lovely butterflies to be seen.
 Among the first were Silver Washed Fritillary, a good number of which were nectaring on a fennel plant.
 Spotted Fritillary and Holly Blue were also seen here and many Ilex Hairstreaks were nectaring on a large patch of brambles.

 Lythrum hyssopifolia was found flowering beside the water.
 A whole host of new butterflies for the trip were then added in fairly fast succession including Ripart’s Anomalous Blue, Lesser Fiery Copper, Sooty Copper and Pygmy Skipper.
 Common Blue, Southern White Admiral and a particularly dark Balkan Marbled White were also noted.
-Venturing carefully onto the roadside a Bright Bush Cricket was found and a glade along the road a few yards yielded a Swallowtail.
+Venturing carefully onto the roadside, a Bright Bush Cricket was found, and a glade along the road a few yards yielded a Swallowtail.
 Here, and elsewhere in this area, we also came across some rather attractive Blister beetles.

 I also photographed a dried out Cicada exuvia which I came across in a nice position on a Canary Clover flower.
 These strange insects mature in several stages much like dragonflies but underground rather than underwater.
 They then climb a suitable stalk and emerge as winged adults in much the same way leaving behind a husk that shows their previous form.

 Exhilarated by the richness of the previous site we were chattering about our finds as we drove the last stretch of our journey to our next hotel in Kalavryta.
-We settled in and headed out for Pizza in the evening in good spirits.
+We settled in and headed out for pizza in the evening in good spirits.

 The following day dawned bright but a little cooler.
 We set off after a delicious breakfast to head up Mount Chelmos.
 Our first stop was at a meadow where Pyramidal Orchid, White Helleborine, Everlasting Sweetpea, yellow Rock Rose and a white Armeria flowered.
-There was a large bumblebee making the most of the nectar available.
+There was a large Clay Bumblebee making the most of the nectar available.

 It was cooler here but we were able to find some butterflies roosting in the long grass.
-The Hellenic Mazarine Blue was found here along with Green Veined White, Silver Studded Blue, Common Blue, Zephyr Blue, Large White and Small Heath.
+The Peloponnese Mazarine Blue was found here along with Green Veined White, Silver Studded Blue, Common Blue, Zephyr Blue, Large White and Small Heath.
 A Scarlet Tiger Moth was also spotted in a Juniper bush and provided ample photographic opportunities for the group despite being a little restless.

 We ventured up to the top of the mountain but found rather a lot of it in cloud and the same sort of thing on the other side, so we retraced our steps a short way to a warmer spot.
 Here we saw Golden Drops (Onosma erecta) flowering along with an attractive endemic Skullcap, Scutellaria rupestris ssp. parnassica which one of our guests found.
 Some lovely Peloponnese Wall Lizards were photographed and there were a few butterflies here too, mostly Ilex Hairstreak but also Balkan Marbled White.